-This article explains the settings available in the Privacy panel of the Thunderbird OptionsPreferencesSettingsPreferences window.
+This article explains the settings available in the Privacy & Security tab of Thunderbirds options

 - Allow remote content in messages: Sometimes messages will load content remotely, like images.
 Unfortunately, it is common for spammers to use this method to verify that your address is valid.
 By default, Thunderbird does not load remote content, and provide a button to override it for each message.
 Select this setting if you want Thunderbird to display remote content on every message automatically.
 Click Remote Content in Messages. to control which sites can load remote content automatically.
 For more information, see

 - Remember websites and links I've visited: If selected, Thunderbird will change the color of links you have already visited.